 - One example of this is a suspected weak cervix.
 You may be given extra cervical scanning or intervention to monitor risk of pre-term labour.
 Bed rest may be more frequently recommended for expecting mums of multiples.
 Whether you are advised to do anything extra, or to do less of something, always be sure you understand why your doctor has issued this advice.
 There may be alternatives or compromises that better meet your needs while still managing risks or optimising babies’ (and mum’s) wellbeing.

-- I was recommended reduced activity soon into my third trimester (but it’s possible that you could be given similar advice in your second trimester) and I had very active conversations with my doctor to ensure that he was on board with me continuing to swim – an activity that puts less weight on your cervix than climbing the stairs!
-Inactivity and serious muscle deconditioning can have adverse effects on your pregnancy and you’re your ability to rise to the physical demands of birthing and supporting twins, so finding a middleground that keeps you moving safely is an important consideration.
+- I was recommended reduced activity soon into my third trimester (but it’s possible that you could be given similar advice in your second trimester) and I had very collaborative conversations with my doctor to ensure that he was on board with me continuing to swim – an activity that puts less weight on your cervix than climbing the stairs!
+Inactivity and muscle deconditioning can have adverse effects on your pregnancy, and your ability to rise to the physical demands of birthing and supporting twins, so finding a middleground that keeps you moving safely is an important consideration.
 You deserve to have your wellbeing respected, too.

 For more pre-natal wellness support, pick up your copy of Mind, Body, Bump today.
 After the upcoming spring launch of my first online course, I’ll be turning my attention to releasing a dedicated pre-natal course to support expecting mums with real-time videos inspired by and complementary to the Mind, Body, Bump book!
 Make sure you’ve signed up to my newsletter for updates on both courses.